 Another way Holbox has tried to keep the experience ethical is by not feeding the whales.
 When looking into swimming with whales, avoid anywhere they feed the whales as this can disrupt their natural habits and can result in reliance on humans.

-For this once in a lifetime experience, you can join a tour that will cost you around 2,000 MXN ($99) – 3,000 MXN ($145).
+For this once-in-a-lifetime experience, you can join a tour that will cost you around 2,000 MXN ($100) – 3,000 MXN ($150).
 This can be a pretty popular activity, so to make sure you don’t miss your chance to swim with the whales you can book the experience online in advance.

 If you’ve ever wondered what it feels like to walk on water then Punta Mosquito can get you pretty close to this feeling.